-It would be extremely interesting to develop a computer assisted proof to verify the findings obtained in this paper.
-Since we expect to obtain an asymptotically self-similar blowup for the generalized Navier-Stokes equations with solution dependent viscosity, we may be able to extend the method of analysis developed for the Hou-Luo blowup scenario in \cite{ChenHou2023a,ChenHou2023b} to this new blowup scenario.

-It would be more challenging to analyze the blowup of the generalized Boussinesq system due to the logarithmic correction.
-Nearly self-similar blowup with a logarithmic correction has been observed in other nonlinear PDEs.
-One essential ingredient in the blowup analysis of these nonlinear PDEs is the stability analysis of the linearized operator around the ground state, which is known explicitly.
-The situation for the incompressible Euler or Navier--Stokes equation is much more complicated since we do not have an explicit ground state and the linearized operator is not compact.
-We need to develop a new dynamic rescaling formulation that can accommodate nearly self-similar blowup with a logarithmic correction.
-We have recently made some preliminary progress in extending the method of analysis to analyze the blowup of the semilinear heat equation \cite{Wang2024}.
-We are currently in the process of further extending this technique to more challenging nonlinear PDEs.
+It would be of great interest to develop a computer-assisted proof to justify our numerical results.
+Since the generalized Navier--Stokes equations with solution-dependent viscosity exhibit an asymptotically self-similar blowup, the analytical methods developed for the Hou-Luo blowup scenario \cite{ChenHou2023a,ChenHou2023b} could potentially be extended to this new context.
+The analysis of the rescaled Navier--Stokes model poses additional challenges due to the presence of logarithmic corrections.
+We have recently made some encouraging progress in analyzing the stable type I blowup of the semilinear heat equation \cite{Wang2024} and the complex Ginzburg--Landau equation \cite{Wang2024b} with logarithmic corrections by using the dynamic rescaling formulation and energy estimates without relying on spectral information or topological arguments.
+It would be extremely interesting to extend these techniques to other nonlinear PDEs, especially the incompressible Navier--Stokes equations.